 Case Study 1: Fearful Foster Dog

-A dog I fostered not too long ago was highly noise sensitive, and I remember that during hunting season, the noise of gunshots in the distance made her literally shake.
-On our walks, the effect of a gunshot being fired—despite being an isolated event—had an everlasting effect.
-After several minutes, she was highly reactive to any noises even if much different than the original gunshot noise.
-Her fear generalized to any slight sound and she stayed in this over-reactive state for up to ten minutes or more!
+A dog I fostered not too long ago was highly noise-sensitive.
+During hunting season, the noise of gunshots in the distance made her literally shake.
+On our walks, the sound of a gunshot being fired—despite being an isolated event—had a long-lasting effect.
+After several minutes, she was highly reactive to any noise or slight sound, even if it was much different than the original gunshot noise.
+She would stay in this over-reactive state for up to ten minutes or more!

-The fact that the gunshots came randomly made them difficult to predict which made the issue difficult to treat.
-Yet, with a little bit of cooperation from my neighbor's kids, we were able to get some progress when the fourth of July was around the corner.
-More details on how I helped this gal overcome her fear in the next paragraphs.
+The fact that the gunshots came randomly made them difficult to predict, which made the issue difficult to treat.
+Yet, with a little bit of cooperation from my neighbor's kids, we were able to get some progress when the Fourth of July was around the corner.
+More details on how I helped this gal overcome her fear are included in the following sections.

 Case Study 2: Reactive Rotties

-Another case of noises sensitivity I resolved successfully involved my own dogs.
-Moving from a home in the country with 4 acres to a town with a busy street nearby wasn't easy for my dogs.
+Another case of noise sensitivity I resolved successfully involved my own dogs.
+Moving from a four-acre property in the country to a town with a busy street nearby wasn't easy for my dogs.
 Soon, we came to dread the school bus.
 Every day at around 3:00, the old, rusty school bus would slow down and turn right around our home.
-This meant a loud shrieking noise my dogs were never exposed to before.
-They say that puppies during the critical stage of socialization should be exposed to as many noises, sights, and experiences as possible, but one is never completely prepared to what life will throw at your pooches.
+This meant a loud shrieking noise that my dogs were never exposed to before.
+They say that puppies should be exposed to as many noises, sights, and experiences as possible during the critical stage of socialization, but it's difficult to be completely prepared for what life will throw at your pooches.

-We definitely skipped exposure to school buses and the noise of rusty breaks.
-So there they were, whining, barking, woofing at 3pm each day.
-I am not sure who started this, perhaps it was only one dog and the other dog fed off the anxiety, but only thing I knew is that this was something I needed to work on.
-Today, both my dogs have come to love the noise of the bus, again, more on how I solved the issue in the next paragraph.
+We definitely skipped exposure to school buses and the sounds of rusty brakes.
+So there they were, whining, barking, woofing at 3:00 each day.
+I was not sure who started this—perhaps it was only one dog, and the other dog fed off the anxiety—but it became clear that this was something I needed to work on.
+Today, both my dogs have come to love the sound of the bus.
+Again, there is more on how I solved the issue in the following section.

 Helping Your Dog With the "Hear That" Method